2006 Houston Astros season: Performance overview

-Berkman led the Astros with 45 home runs and 136 runs batted in (RBI) to set the franchise RBI record, which surpassed Jeff Bagwell's 135 RBI in 1997.
+Lance Berkman produced 45 home runs (Note: Tying Chipper Jones in 1999.) and 136 runs batted in (RBI) to establish National League records among switch hitters in both categories, overtaking George Davis with the 1897 New York Giants for the RBI record (135).
+Berkman also set the franchise RBI record, surpassing Jeff Bagwell's 135 RBI in 1997.
 Thus, Berkman was recognized as team Most Valuable Player (MVP) for the fourth time, joining José Cruz and Bagwell (six times)—the latter of whom was a teammate—to win as many times.